Exploring Affordance and Situated Meaning in Image Captions: A Multimodal Analysis: Related work

-Multimodal grounded semantic representation has gained much attention and empirically attested that the meaning of words is grounded in perception.
-The cognitive mechanism linking language and perception has been widely discussed in the Frame semantics \citep{fillmore1976frame} and the Generative Lexicon Theory (GLT) \citep{pustejovsky1998generative}, applied in human-object interaction (HOI) tasks.
+In terms of linguistic expressions, studies have demonstrated that word meanings are rooted in perception.
+This connection between language and perception has been extensively explored in Frame semantics \citep{fillmore1976frame} and Generative Lexicon Theory (GLT) \citep{pustejovsky1998generative}, particularly in the context of human-object interaction (HOI) tasks, which serve as a solid foundation for addressing the research questions in our study.

-Frame semantics \citep{fillmore1976frame} captures human's understanding of other objects through the accumulated experiences, the frame.
-Namely, words are comprehended via conceptual scenes (frame) they evoke.
-Following the theoretical framework, \citet{belcavello2020frame} implement fine-grained cognitive semantics into multimodal analysis using FrameNet to research how visual objects grounded on the aural modality create the frames.
-While \citet{belcavello2020frame} emphasize that Frame semantics provide insights into highlighting frame-to-frame and frame element-to-frame relations, the distinctions among lexical units inside a frame can only be identified by the Qualia roles (i.e., \textit{Formal quale}, \textit{Constitutive quale}, \textit{Telic quale}, and \textit{Agentive quale}) proposed in the Generative Lexicon Theory \citep{pustejovsky1998generative}.

-In addition to dynamic activation of objects' property, the objects are contextualized to build their habitat \cite{pustejovsky2013dynamic}.
-The deployment of habitat is determined by various affordances \citep{gibson1977theory}, the action an object enables an agent to conduct.
-The object habitat, along with the verb internal event structure, comprises the event simulation.
-Subsequently, \citet{krishnaswamy2016voxsim} apply these theoretical insights to the HOI task in modeling events in the computational virtual environment, suggesting that the incorporation of affordance learning does assist in addressing difficulties met in the robot community.
-Based on the proposed distinction of Gibsonian affordance and \textit{telic} affordance, \citet{henlein2023grounding} present a model with better performance of affordance detection on novel objects and actions.